99designs/gqlgen/docs/content/reference/file-upload.md

 }
 ```

-cURL can be use the make a query as follows:
+cURL can be used the make a query as follows:
 ```
 curl localhost:4000/graphql \
   -F operations='{ "query": "mutation ($file: Upload!) { singleUpload(file: $file) { id } }", "variables": { "file": null } }' \